DevilYangS/DevilYangS.github.io/_pages/about.md

 # 💬 Fundings
-- The Postdoctoral Fellowship Program (Grade B) of China Postdoctoral Science Foundation under Grant Number GZB20240002  (<em><font color='blue'>A two-year support started in 2024, only 1000 people won, and about 500 people won Grade A</font></em>) ；
+- The Postdoctoral Fellowship Program (Grade B) of China Postdoctoral Science Foundation under Grant Number GZB20240002  (<em><font color='blue'>A two-year support started in 2024, only 1000 people won, and about 500 people won Grade A</font></em>)， 360K ；

-- The China Postdoctoral Science Foundation (74th Batch of General Funding)，2023-2025 (<font color='blue'>at a funding rate of about 17% </font>)；
+- The China Postdoctoral Science Foundation (74th Batch of General Funding)，2023-2025 (<font color='blue'>at a funding rate of about 17% </font>) 80K；

-- The National Natural Science Foundation of China (Youth Project)，2024-2026；
+- The National Natural Science Foundation of China (Youth Project)，2024-2026, 300K；

+- Anhui Province Key Laboratory of Intelligent Computing and Applications (No. AFZNJS2024KF01)，2024-2025, 50K；

 # 🧑‍🎨 Reviewers
 - The reviewer of IEEE INNLS, IEEE TAI, IEEE TEVC, IEEE TETCI, NeurIPS, SIGKDD, ICLR, and ACM MM.